 Don’t let all these fun touches distract from the significance of the site though.
-Wat Paknam Pharsi Chareon has actually been a temple since 1610 and was the site of the foundation of the Dhammakaya Buddhist movement so it’s very important in Buddhist culture.
+Wat Paknam Phasi Charoen has actually been a temple since 1610 and was the site of the foundation of the Dhammakaya Buddhist movement so it’s very important in Buddhist culture.

-So, if you’ve now decided to add Wat Paknam Pharsi Charoen – and the giant Buddha – to your Bangkok itinerary, you’re probably wondering where it actually is…
+So, if you’ve now decided to add Wat Paknam Phasi Charoen – and the giant Buddha – to your Bangkok itinerary, you’re probably wondering where it actually is…

 Where, in Bangkok, is the Giant Buddha?

-Wat Paknam Pharsi Charoen is located in west Bangkok on the other side of the river from most of the city’s main sites.
+Wat Paknam Phasi Charoen is located in west Bangkok on the other side of the river from most of the city’s main sites.

 How Do You Get To Wat Paknam?

-There’s two stations relatively near by and which you pick depends on where you are coming from.
+There are two stations relatively nearby and which is best to pick depends on where you are coming from.

 One option is Watthukat which is on the Silom BTS line that runs from National Stadium (or any of the other stops).